Tangerine Dream bootleg recordings: Montreal 1977

 The concert at Place des Arts in Montreal on 9 April 1977 was broadcast on CHOM-FM.
 The bootleg has a cover titled Patrolling Space Borders (1996), while the CD itself is titled Laserium.
 Another bootleg is titled Escape From Earth.
 The full concert was released on Tangerine Tree 18: Montreal 1977 (2003).

 Seattle 1977

-Tangerine Dream toured North American in 1977 to promote Encore, playing at the Paramount Theatre in Seattle on 21 April 1977.
-The bootleg LP was unlabled, accompanying inserts were variously titled Babylon's Strange, Fotzenslecker and Netz-Lautstärke!
+Tangerine Dream toured North America in 1977 to promote Encore, playing at the Paramount Theatre in Seattle on 21 April 1977.
+The bootleg LP was unlabeled, accompanying inserts were variously titled Babylon's Strange, Fotzenslecker and Netz-Lautstärke!
 The full concert was released as Tangerine Tree 39: Seattle 1977 (2004).

 Berlin 1978

 Tangerine Dream played at the Eissporthalle in Berlin on 19 February 1978.
 The two LP Don't Walk— Dream Now (1996) was the last bootleg to be released on vinyl.
 The entire concert was released on Tangerine Tree 67: Berlin 1978 (2005).